inductiva/inductiva/tutorials/pinns/heat-1-an-introduction.md

 Fig. 2: Approximation schemes of the derivative of $f(x)$ at a grid point $x_i$ using - (left) *forward* and (right) *centered* schemes.
 Note that either method differs from the *actual* value $f_x(x_i)$, given by the slope of the solid straight line.
-Credits: David Carvalho / Inductiva
+Credits: David Carvalho / Inductiva.

 These will estimate the true instantaneous rate via neighboring differences.